NREL/EnergyPlusRegressionTool/docs/run_cli.rst

     Run EnergyPlus tests using a specified configuration.
 Can be executed in 2
     ways: 1: Arguments can be passed from the command line in the usage here, or
-    2: An instance of the TestSuiteRunner class can be constructed, more useful for UIs or scripting
+    2: An instance of the SuiteRunner class can be constructed, more useful for UIs or scripting

     positional arguments: